 Herkimer Central School believes that one of the most important ways in which we can help our children perform better in their classrooms is to provide them with the nutrition necessary for the healthy growth of their minds and bodies.
 Therefore, we provide breakfast and/or lunch in our school every day.

 We invite all students to show their support for their school food service program through frequent participation.
 Students may buy lunch for $2.50 and/or breakfast for $1.25.

-To apply for free or reduced price meals, complete the Free and Reduced-Price Meals application, sign it, and return it to the school as soon as possible.
-(If your family receives public assistance, you will most likely be approved for free meals through the Direct Certification process).
+To apply, complete the Free and Reduced-Price Meals application, sign it, and return it to the school as soon as possible.
+(If your family receives public assistance, you may already be approved for free meals through the Direct Certification process).
 Please refer to the guidelines below when completing the application.

 Please remember that while your child may have received free/reduced price meals this past school year, you must reapply annually for these benefits to continue.

 Do I need to fill out an application for each child?

 No, complete the application to apply for free or reduced price meals.
 Use one Free and Reduced Price School Meals Application for all students in your household.
 We cannot approve an application that is not complete, so be sure to fill out all required information.
 Return the completed application to your child’s school.

 Who can get free meals?